Woman silhouette at sunset

 On releasing the pressure to justify yourself — and finding the truth that grounds you instead

-As I worked with my therapist to release myself from the pressure to organize my life around other people's comfort, something shifted.
+As I worked — let’s be real, as I’m still working with my therapist — to release myself from the pressure to organize my life around other people’s comfort, something shifted.
 I stopped trying to craft an explanation for others and started searching for something for myself.

-It's for the hard moments.
-When a friend announces a pregnancy and I feel something complicated move through me.
-When the well-meaning relative asks, again, if I'm sure.
-When I ask if I'm sure.
-The Big Why isn't for anyone else.
-It's for me.
+It’s for the hard moments.
+When a friend announces a pregnancy and I feel something complicated move through me (and a little guilty for feeling it).
+The well-meaning relative who asks, again, if I’m sure.
+When I ask if I’m sure.
+The Big Why isn’t for anyone else.
+It’s for me, for the moments when the doubt creeps in loud and when I spiral into “am I sure?” and “was I ever sure?” and “what if I’m getting this completely wrong?”
+It’s the thing I return to when I need to quiet the noise and come back to myself.

 Woman celebrating